Skip to main content

 Life

-Tech founders are using caffeine to hack sleep — and it’s not as dumb as it sounds.
+Tech people are dosing themselves with caffeine prior to sleep — and it’s not as crazy as its sounds.

 A person wearing a jacket and blanket is sitting on a bed, holding a steaming mug.
 The room is dimly lit with a warm lamp, and stars are visible through the window.